software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 This Sprint doesn't have a Moodle submission.
 It is enough that everything mentioned in the exercises is pushed to the project's GitHub repository before the Sprint deadline on {{site.sprint_3_deadline}}.
 We will be working on the exercises for a bit over a week.

 The Sprint assesment is done based on the exercises 1-13.
-The group can earn up to 10 points from this Sprint.
-This is the final Sprint of the course and the group's project points will be composed of the points from this Sprint and the two previous Sprints.
+The team can earn up to 10 points from this Sprint.
+This is the final Sprint of the course and the team's project points will be composed of the points from this Sprint and the two previous Sprints.
 That is, the maximum number of project points is 30.

-During this Sprint, each group member will do a [peer review](#peer-review) in which they asses themselves and other group members.
-The results of the peer review will heavily impact the personal points of a group member.
-Each group member can earn up to 10 personal points.
+During this Sprint, each team member will do a [peer review](#peer-review) in which they asses themselves and other team members.
+The results of the peer review will heavily impact the personal points of a team member.
+Each team member can earn up to 10 personal points.

 {: .highlight }

-> At the end of this Sprint, the group has to write the [final report](#the-final-report) together and each group member needs to do the [peer review](#peer-review).
+> At the end of this Sprint, the team has to write the [final report](#the-final-report) together and each team member needs to do the [peer review](#peer-review).
 Missing final report will decrease the project points by 5 points and the peer review is required for a passing grade.
 If the peer review is done after the Sprint deadline, the personal points will decrease by 5 points.

 ## Retrospective